 disposal or soiled clothes.

-- travel size diaper balm.
+- Travel size diaper balm.

-- Hand and face wipe because with kids you need them.
+- Hand and face wipe because with kids, you need them.

 Organize all of these changing station essentials in a freezer-size Ziploc and put it in your backpack.

-Let me tell you what were those delays all about.
+Let me tell you what those delays were all about.

-In order to avoid delays, do not forget to take out baby wipes and put them in the tray.
+To avoid delays, do not forget to take out baby wipes and put them in the tray.